jaykhan-dev/jkvp/docs/work/uiux/shaybeas.md

 ## Zapier

 [Zapier](https://zapier.com/) is a cool application that allows you to automate mundane tasks like setting up email alerts.
-In this case, the client used Zapier to populate the CRM that he was using with the data that the needed in order to make business decisions, which were whether to pitch to a lead on a home buyer based on their current needs.
+In this case, the client used Zapier to populate the CRM that he was using.
+The first step was to collect the data in order to make business decisions, which were to pitch to a lead or referral based on their current needs.